BernhardWebstudio/PlaceholderBundle/README.md

 ## In Twig
 Use the `placeholder` Twig filter.
 Apply it on the path of your image.
-You can optionally pass an additional parameter, such as 'raw', 'base64' or 'path' to specify how you want the image served.
+You can optionally pass an additional parameter, such as 'raw', 'base64', 'url' or 'path' to specify how you want the image served.
+Raw returns the files content, base64 gets you the base64 encoded files content, url returns the optimized src-attribute (svg as svg, other images as base64, all ready to serve as `src=`-attribute value) and with path you get the path to the placeholder image.
 If you are just interested in an URL of the image, refer to the next section.

 ## Just the URL, please